cbroker1/text-as-data/README.md

   What is 'Document Frequency Matrix' and what is it used for?

-WEEK 2 - Text Pre-Processing
+WEEK 2 - Text Pre-Processing (current week!
+6/2/20)

 WEEK 3 - Getting Data And APIs